fernandosmither/git-full-diff/README.md

       - uses: actions/checkout@v3
         with:
           fetch-depth: 0
+      - id: git-full-diff
-      - uses: fernandosmither/git-full-diff@v1.3.2
+        uses: fernandosmither/git-full-diff@v1.0.2
+      - name: display diff
+        run: |
+          EOF=$(dd if=/dev/urandom bs=15 count=1 status=none | base64)
+          cat <<$EOF
+          ${{ steps.git-full-diff.outputs.diff }}
+          $EOF
+        shell: bash
 ```
-**To use this action, you must also invoke actions/checkout before with the tag fetch-depth: 0, as actions/checkout gives you by default a grafted git history only with the latest commit.**
+* **To use this action, you must also invoke actions/checkout before with the tag fetch-depth: 0, as actions/checkout gives you by default a grafted git history only with the latest commit.**
+* You could simply display the output with `echo ${{ steps.git-full-diff.outputs.diff }}`.
+However, since in this case (and also probably yours) `${{ steps.git-full-diff.outputs.diff }}` is a multiline string you cannot simply echo it.
+The code example shows the cleanest way I found to accomplish this.
+If you have any suggestions to improve the code, let me know in an Issue!

 For example: